-C(1).
-Vegetation, Wildlife, and Wetlands

-- a.
-In the event that any additional state or federally-listed species are discovered on-site during project development, the developer shall immediately notify the Florida Fish and Wildlife Conservation Commission and Manatee County EMD and implement the appropriate measures for species conservation as recommended by the Florida Fish and Wildlife Conservation Commission. - b.
-A management plan for the project, consistent with Policy 4.1.2.3 of the Comprehensive Plan, for removal of nuisance and exotic species, shall be developed by the applicant and approved by Manatee County prior to the first Final Site Plan approval for the project. - c.
-Prior to approval of any Final Subdivision Plat (or Plan if Platting is not required), the Developer\ shall record Land Development covenants or deed restrictions designed to prevent homeowner's activities from degrading habitat. - d.
+- C(1).
+Vegetation, Wildlife, and Wetlands - In the event that any additional state or federally-listed species are discovered on-site during project development, the developer shall immediately notify the Florida Fish and Wildlife Conservation Commission and Manatee County EMD and implement the appropriate measures for species conservation as recommended by the Florida Fish and Wildlife Conservation Commission. - b.
+A management plan for the project, consistent with Policy 3.3.2.2 of the Comprehensive Plan, for removal of nuisance and exotic species, shall be developed by the applicant and approved by Manatee County prior to the first Final Site Plan approval for the project.
+(Completed for that portion of the project site south of Port Harbour Parkway.) - c.
+Prior to approval of any Final Subdivision Plat (or Plan if Platting is not required), the Developer shall record Land Development covenants or deed restrictions designed to prevent homeowner's activities from degrading habitat. - d.
 Wetland buffers along the Manatee River, [the river as shown on Map F (Exhibit 1)], tidal creeks and islands shall be a minimum width of 50'.
 Wetland buffers adjacent to the marina shall be consistent with the Land Development Code and Comprehensive Plan.
-All other buffers shall be a minimum width of 30 feet, unless otherwise approved by the EMD, consistent with the Comprehensive Plan and Land Development Code. - e.
+All other buffers shall be a minimum width of 30 feet, unless otherwise approved by the Planning Department, consistent with the Comprehensive Plan and Land Development Code. - e.
 Upland buffers between on-site wetlands, marshes, streams or rivers and any type of development or land alteration shall be delineated with temporary construction fencing prior to construction to allow these areas to be maintained with existing native vegetation or be replanted with native, transitional zone or upland vegetation.
 All wetland buffers shall have signage posted depicting the purpose and intent of the buffer.
-Signage text and location shall be approved by the Director of the Environmental Management Department.
+Signage text and location shall be approved by the Planning Department.
 The use of pesticides, herbicides, or fertilizers, unless part of an approved nuisance and exotic management plan, shall be prohibited in these buffers and the wetlands they protect. - f.
-The Developer\ shall submit a wetland management and mitigation plan to the County\ for approval prior to, or concurrent with Preliminary Site Plan applications.
+The Developer shall submit a wetland management and mitigation plan to the County for approval prior to, or concurrent with Preliminary Site Plan applications.
 This plan shall address, but not be limited to, identification of wetlands on-site, wetlands to be preserved, proposed wetland alterations, a detailed mitigation plan, control of on- and off-site water quality, methods for hydroperiod maintenance with a detailed narrative and preliminary plans for mitigated or significantly enhanced wetlands. - g.
 Post-development wetlands, conservation tracts, and mitigation areas shall be regarded as preservation areas for the purpose of protecting their natural attributes.
-These areas shall be placed under conservation easements
+These areas shall be placed under conservation easements conveyed to Manatee County consistent with the restrictions on development provided for in Section 719 of the Land Development Code. - h.
+The maximum amount of wetland impacts shall not exceed the total listed in Table 13-4, revised October 2006, attached as Exhibit 2.
+However, at time of